-If you would like to set up a warehouse, you can use the following information to find out if your project needs planning approval.
+Before you set up a warehouse, find out if your project needs planning approval.

-Brisbane City Plan 2014 defines a warehouse as a premises used for the storage and distribution of goods, whether or not in a building, including self-storage facilities or storage yards.
+Brisbane City Plan 2014 defines a warehouse as a premises used for storage and distribution of goods.
+This is whether or not in a building, including self-storage facilities or storage yards.
 The use may include the sale of goods by wholesale where ancillary to storage.
 The use does not include retail sales from the premises or industrial uses.

 Not all warehouses need Brisbane City Council approval.

-If the nature of your business changes over time, for example you change the way you operate, you may need to reconfirm whether a development approval is required or not as a result of these changes.
+If the nature of your business changes over time, you may need to reconfirm whether you require development approval as a result.